XYIheng/kea_doc/docs/source/stateful testing.rst

 Stateful Testing
 ========================

-With Kea’s stateful testing, we can use ``Bundle`` to store some data when we want to search for some data manipulation error.
-In other words, Kea tries to generate not just data but entire tests.
-When we define a set of basic data manipulation actions that can be combined, and then Kea will attempt to discover sequences of those actions that lead to a failure.
+Stateful testing is a software testing technique used to validate systems that maintain states over time.
+In mobile apps, some functionalities can move from one state to another state based on certain inputs or actions.
+Thus, we need additional data structure to support this.

-|Here we reference `Hypothesis's Stateful Testing <https://hypothesis.readthedocs.io/en/latest/stateful.html>`_.
+|Here we reference Hypothesis's Stateful Testing <https://hypothesis.readthedocs.io/en/latest/stateful.html>_.

-In Kea, we can use stateful testing when we write some properties.
+In Kea, we can use stateful testing when we write some properties that require stateful information.
-We just need to call the class method of ``Kea`` to instantiate the ``Bundle``.
-Just like following codes:
+Just like following codes, when we want to manipulate files or folders on devices, such us create a file, delete a file or rename the file.

 .. code:: Python

     _files = Kea.set_bundle("files")
-    _notes = Kea.set_bundle("notes")

 The Bundle class contains the following functions: